droglenc/IFAR/supplements/installations/InstallRStudioWin.md

 1. If you did not run the program, then locate and run the downloaded file (called "RStudio-0.99.484.exe"" or similar if the version number has changed).

-1. Press "Next" on the first "Welcome"" dialog box (depending on your version of Windows you may have received security warnings before this dialog box appears).
+1. Press `Next` on the first "Welcome" dialog box (depending on your version of Windows you may have received security warnings before this dialog box appears).

 1. Select a location to install RStudio (simply use the default location if the location is not important to you -- in the dialog box below I installed in a custom directory).
-Press "Next."
+Press `Next`.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_WinInstall_Directory.PNG" width="100%">
     </div>

 1. Decide whether or not to create a shortcut in the Start Menu folder (I suggest you DO).
-Press "Install."
+Press `Install.`

 1. RStudio should then begin installing files into the directory you chose previously.
 If everything goes well then you should get one last dialog box noting such.
-Press "Finish."
+Press `Finish.`

 1. If you did not create a shortcut above then you will need to locate the "rstudio.exe" file inside the "RStudio/bin" folders inside the folder you chose to install RStudio in.
 On my computer, for example this file is inside of "C:/apps/RStudio/bin".